eli-johnson-04/TheFlightCrew/README.md

 The program allows the user to input a source city and a destination city using the **GO** button.
 Then, airlines that cover the route, using data from the reviews, are shown and ranked by overall score, out of ten.
 Other rating categories are shown, including Entertainment, Food, Comfort, Service, Value, Ground Service, and Wifi.
 These are ranked out of five.
 The program also uses text in the whimsical Comic Neue font, with bright colors and graphics.

 ## Data
 The dataset containing the reviews is too large to be stored in the repo, but you can download it [here](https://www.kaggle.com/datasets/joelljungstrom/128k-airline-reviews/).
 However, the processed data *AirlineData.csv* and corresponding *misses.csv* in data_processing are current as of 12-4-23. *misses.csv* stores the route and respective unique-id associated with the missed reviews.
+The release is dependent on an [SFML install of 2.5.1 or later](https://www.sfml-dev.org/download/sfml/2.6.1/).

 ## Credits
 Joseph Benigno [jbenigno@ufl.edu](mailto:jbenigno@ufl.edu) - Programmer, User Interface\